 Driving value and innovation from your suppliers

-It’s difficult to look at the newsfeed of your favorite business-focused social network for five minutes without being hit by multiple articles, reminding you that when it comes to supplier management, everyone else is doing it and is driving value and innovation.
+It’s difficult to look at the newsfeed of your favourite business-focused social network for five minutes without being hit by multiple articles, reminding you that when it comes to supplier management, everyone else is doing it and is driving value and innovation.

-However, by applying a few key success factors, remaining pragmatic about what to focus on and being realistic about what you aim to achieve in the short term, what may seem to be a task for tomorrow can instead become an effective and highly visible capability for which procurement can be recognized today.
+However, by applying a few key success factors, remaining pragmatic about what to focus on and being realistic about what you aim to achieve in the short term, what may seem to be a task for tomorrow can instead become an effective and highly visible capability for which procurement can be recognised today.
 Here’s how.

 Key pragmatic success factors to drive value